How To Install SELinux on Ubuntu 22.04 LTS

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 ‘ to the commands to get root privileges.
-I will show you the step-by-step installation of the SELinux on Ubuntu 22.04 (Jammy Jellyfish).
+I will show you the step-by-step installation and configuration of the SELinux on Ubuntu 22.04 (Jammy Jellyfish).
 You can follow the same instructions for Ubuntu 22.04 and any other Debian-based distribution like Linux Mint, Elementary OS, Pop!_OS, and more as well.

 Prerequisites